lim950808/first-repo/menus.md

 ## New menus for lunch

-- McDonald's
+- McDonald's Chicken
-- Burger King
+- Burger Queen
 - KFC